Thread Rating:

 Throttle closed, what does meter display = ?
 DCV, should be around 0.2v ~ 0.5v

-Slowly open throttle up to full throttle, display voltage should increase, any sudden drops or jumps, TPS is faulty, it's usually dirt ingress up the shaft that causes a TPS to play up.
+Slowly open throttle up to full throttle, display voltage should increase to around 4.5v, any sudden drops or jumps, TPS is faulty, it's usually dirt ingress up the shaft that causes a TPS to play up.

 I use a small Ultrasonic cleaner for jewellery, ideal for sensors & injectors, use stainless lockwire to suspend TPS with shaft end upwards, often get a good amount of crap out of em, sometimes this sorts em, sometimes not, suck it n see deal.